bmeviauac01/softwarelab1/docs/Lab-MongoDB/index.md

 Open the Visual Studio solution (the `.sln`) file in the checked-out repository.
 If Visual Studio tells you that the project is not supported, you need to install a missing component (see [here](../VisualStudio.md)).

 !!! warning "Do NOT upgrade any version"
-    Do not upgrade the project, the .NET Core version, or any Nuget package!
+    Do not upgrade the project, the .NET version, or any NuGet package!
 If you see such a question, always choose no!

-You will need to work in class `mongolab.DAL.Repository`!
+You will need to work in class `Dal.Repository`!
 You can make changes to this class as long as the source code complies, the repository implements interface `mongolab.DAL.IRepository`, and the constructor accepts a single `IMongoDatabase` parameter.

-The database access is configured in class  `mongolab.DAL.MongoConnectionConfig`.
+The database access is configured in class `Dal.MongoConnectionConfig`.
 If needed, you can change the database name in this file.

 Other parts of the application should **NOT** be modified!

-!!! info ""
+!!! info "Razor Pages"
     The web application is a so-called [_Razor Pages_](https://docs.microsoft.com/en-us/aspnet/core/razor-pages/) ASP.NET Core project.
-It includes a presentation layer rendered on the server using C# code and the Razor engine.
+It includes a presentation layer rendered on the server using C# code and the Razor template.
 (You do not need to concern yourself with the UI.)

 ### Start the web app